JC-IF/SQLiteMiniNET/README.md

             var longitude = row.Get<double>("longitude");
             var photo = row.Get<byte[]>("image_blob");

-            // Cast and use row.tag object or use captured variable to store the information for later use Console.WriteLine("Found city: " + name);
+            // Cast and use row.tag object or use captured variable to store contextual info for later use Console.WriteLine("Found city: " + name);

             return true; // return false to interrupt the query (no further rows processing is needed)